v-yarotsky/application-controller/README.md

 # application-controller
 // TODO(user): Add simple overview of use/purpose

+# TODO

+- [ ] Automatically update docker images of Applications.
+- [ ] Expose meaningful status on the `Application` CR.
+- [ ] Expose status transitions on the `Application` CR (e.g. when we're updating the image).
+- [ ] Garbage-collect `ClusterRoleBinding` objects (they cannot be auto-removed via ownership relationship).
+- [ ] E2E tests.
+- [ ] Allow configuration of default Ingress annotations via controller config.

 ## Description
 // TODO(user): An in-depth paragraph about your project and overview of use